Segra Park – Columbia Fireflies

-While the traditional concession stands provide just about all fans might want when it comes to food, the real gems are in the carts around the concourse – the food carts serve up fried snacks, Philly style steak, barbecue, burritos, and even healthy options by way of salads, wraps, and hummus plates.
+While the traditional concession stands provide just about all fans might want when it comes to food, the real gems are in the carts around the concourse – the food carts serve up fried snacks, Philly-style steak, barbecue, burritos, and even healthy options by way of salads, wraps, and hummus plates.

 Segra Park does offer a full line of Pepsi products, as well as Gatorade.
-Fans looking to grab adult beverages for an outing to the ballpark have Coors and Bud products to choose from, local craft brewer River Rat Brewery, and a handful of other regional craft and craft type beers.
+Fans looking to grab adult beverages for an outing to the ballpark have Coors and Bud products to choose from, local craft brewer River Rat Brewery, and a handful of other regional craft and craft-type beers.
 Wine, seltzers, hard ciders, and mixed drinks are also available at several locations around the ballpark.

-Concession prices on the whole are not astronomically priced; specialty items that are found at the food carts do come at more of a premium price, but nothing costing more than the $15 beef brisket plate.
+Concession prices on the whole are not astronomically priced; specialty items that are found at the food carts do come at more of a premium price, but nothing costs more than the $15 beef brisket plate.

-The gathering of Palmetto trees and multi-tiered stairs guide fans to the stadium's main entry point, and give off a warm feel of southern hospitality.
+The gathering of Palmetto trees and multi-tiered stairs guide fans to the stadium's main entry point and give off a warm feel of southern hospitality.
 The front of the stadium is very welcoming, and the combination of brick and large arched windows, combined with the iron gates, is a nice mix of classic and modern stadium design.

 Fans have a full, uninterrupted 360-degree concourse to navigate around the stadium.
 The open concourse provides views of the action on the field no matter if fans run to grab a bite to eat, need a trip to the restroom, or just want to get up and walk the stadium for an inning or two.

 Segra Park’s outfield wall itself plays into the excitement of the game – at just 319’ left field can be a home run haven, but is made more challenging with a high wall.
-The height drops down 7 to 8 feet in places, making home run saving catches a real possibility.
+The height drops down 7 to 8 feet in places, making home run-saving catches a real possibility.
 The angles and outcrops can also create unpredictable carroms.
-In dead center field the wall steeply angles up and back on both sides, making the area ripe for triples.
+In dead center field, the wall steeply angles up and back on both sides, making the area ripe for triples.

-The Fireflies in-game entertainment team does an excellent job engaging fans throughout the evening with their use of sound effects as a sort of a commentary on the game.
-They are also tuned in to what sound effects fans are responding to, and use those as long as they are getting a response.
+The Fireflies in-game entertainment team does an excellent job engaging fans throughout the evening with their use of sound effects as a sort of commentary on the game.
+They are also tuned in to what sound effects fans are responding to and use those as long as they are getting a response.
 Though some clever sound effects can quickly become annoying through repeated use, the Fireflies have found a nice balance in not overusing something to the point it becomes stale.

 Mid-inning contests see some new takes on old favorites like the dizzy bat race, now using impaired vision goggles, but pieces like the air guitar contest, flex cam, and guess the attendance are common at many parks around the country.

-Segra Park’s traditional seating area is relatively small compared to most stadiums its size; fold down seats run twenty rows deep from the cut of the outfield grass on the third baseline, to midway up the right field line.
+Segra Park’s traditional seating area is relatively small compared to most stadiums its size; fold-down seats run twenty rows deep from the cut of the outfield grass on the third baseline, to midway up the right field line.
 What is lost in the typical stadium seating is more than made up for in specialty areas that are comprised of mostly social group seating.
-For example, high-top tables with high backed barstools and shorter outdoor dining style tables make up the Bullpen Boxes down the left field line, while the right field line has several picnic style tables in the Picnic Pavilion.
+For example, high-top tables with high-backed barstools and shorter outdoor dining-style tables make up the Bullpen Boxes down the left field line, while the right field line has several picnic-style tables in the Picnic Pavilion.

-There are two separate areas of berm seating, one in left center and a second in right field, that combine a grass embankment with an area of amphitheater style tiers.
+There are two separate areas of berm seating, one in left-center and a second in right field, that combine a grass embankment with an area of amphitheater-style tiers.